Everything You Need to Know before Getting Divorced in Virginia

 - In a contested divorce, other steps will be required such as pre-trial and other hearings, discovery, settlement conferences, and other depositions.
 If you and your spouse still cannot agree, the case will ultimately be decided by a judge.

 Property division overview

-- The value of household management, including childcare
+- The value of any household management, including at-home childcare

 What to know about spousal support